How to Choose the Right Toothbrush for Your Smile

 Cons:

-Electric toothbrushes can be especially helpful for people who struggle with manual brushing or want a more efficient clean.
+Electric toothbrushes prove to be particularly beneficial for individuals who find manual brushing challenging or desire a more effective clean.

 2. Choose the Right Bristle Type

-Toothbrushes typically come with soft, medium, or hard bristles and this is one of the most important choices for your smile.
+Toothbrushes generally come equipped with soft, medium, or hard bristles, and this selection is crucial for your dental health.

 3. Pick the Right Brush Head Size